-The table below summarizes the requirements for recording AEs on the CRF and for reporting SAEs using the CT SAE Report Form/Vaccine SAE Report Form to Pfizer Safety throughout the active collection period.
-These requirements are delineated for 3
+The table below summarizes the requirements for recording AEs on the CRF and for reporting SAEs using the CT SAE Report Form to Pfizer Safety throughout the active collection period.
+These requirements are delineated for 3 types of events: (1) SAEs; (2) nonserious AEs; and (3) exposure to the study intervention under study during pregnancy or breastfeeding, and occupational exposure.

-It should be noted that the CT SAE Report Form/Vaccine SAE Report Form for reporting of SAE information is not the same as the AE page of the CRF.
+It should be noted that the CT SAE Report Form for reporting of SAE information is not the same as the AE page of the CRF.
 When the same data are collected, the forms must be completed in a consistent manner.
-AEs should be recorded using concise medical terminology and the same AE term should be used on both the CRF and the CT SAE Report Form/Vaccine SAE Report Form for reporting of SAE information.
+AEs should be recorded using concise medical terminology and the same AE term should be used on both the CRF and the CT SAE Report Form for reporting of SAE information.

-Safety Event Recorded on the CRF Reported on the CT SAE Report Form/Vaccine SAE Report Form to Pfizer Safety Within 24 Hours of Awareness SAE All All Nonserious AE All None Exposure to the study intervention under study during pregnancy or breastfeeding All AEs/SAEs associated with EDP or EDB Note: Instances of EDP or EDB not associated with an AE or SAE are not captured in the CRF All instances of EDP are reported (whether or not there is an associated SAE) All instances of EDB are reported (whether or not there is an associated SAE) Environmental or occupational exposure to the product under study to a nonparticipant (not involving EDP or EDB) None.
+Safety Event Recorded on the CRF Reported on the CT SAE Report Form to Pfizer Safety Within 24 Hours of Awareness SAE All All Nonserious AE All None Exposure to the study intervention under study during pregnancy or breastfeeding All AEs/SAEs associated with EDP or EDB Note: Instances of EDP or EDB not associated with an AE or SAE are not captured in the CRF All instances of EDP are reported (whether or not there is an associated SAE) All instances of EDB are reported (whether or not there is an associated SAE) Environmental or occupational exposure to the product under study to a nonparticipant (not involving EDP or EDB) None.
 Exposure to a study non-participant is not collected on the CRF The exposure (whether or not there is an associated AE or SAE) must be reported